dryer repair

 A dryer that spins but blows cold air leaves you with wet clothes and wasted electricity.
 The solution depends heavily on whether you own an electric or a gas dryer.

-Electric Dryers: Electric models rely on a heating element—a coil of nichrome wire that glows red hot when electricity passes through it.
-Over years of use, this wire can become brittle and break.
+• Electric Dryers: Electric models rely on a heating element—a coil of nichrome wire that glows red hot when electricity passes through it.
 Inspecting the heating element visually will often reveal a broken coil.
-If the element is intact, the issue might lie with the high-limit thermostat or the cycling thermostat, both of which regulate the internal temperature and can be tested for continuity.
+If the element is intact, the issue might lie with the high-limit thermostat or the cycling thermostat.

-Gas Dryers: Gas models use an igniter to light the gas flowing through the burner valve.
+• Gas Dryers: Gas models use an igniter to light the gas flowing through the burner valve.
 The most common point of failure here is the gas valve solenoid coils.
 If the igniter glows brightly but no flame is produced, the coils are likely too weak to open the gas valve.
-Replacing these coils is an inexpensive and highly effective fix.
-Alternatively, if the igniter does not glow at all, the igniter itself or the flame sensor may be broken.

 3. The Dryer Makes Squeaking, Grinding, or Thumping Noises

-Drum Rollers: Most dryers have two or four small rubber or polyurethane wheels that support the weight of the spinning drum.
-When these rollers wear flat or their bearings seize up, the dryer will produce a rhythmic thumping or loud rumbling noise.
-It is highly recommended to replace all rollers at the same time, even if only one has failed.
+• Drum Rollers: Most dryers have small rubber or polyurethane wheels supporting the drum.
+When these rollers wear flat, the dryer will produce a rhythmic thumping or loud rumbling noise.
+Replace all rollers at the same time.

-Drum Glides (or Slides): These are small Teflon or nylon pads located at the front of the drum.
-They provide a smooth surface for the drum to glide against.
+• Drum Glides (or Slides): These are small Teflon or nylon pads located at the front of the drum.
 When they wear down to the metal, you will hear a sharp, metallic scraping sound.

-The Drive Belt and Idler Pulley: The drive belt wraps around the drum, the motor pulley, and the idler pulley (which maintains tension on the belt).
-If the belt begins to fray, it can thump against the cabinet.
+• The Drive Belt and Idler Pulley: If the belt begins to fray, it can thump against the cabinet.
 If the idler pulley’s bearing dries out, it will produce a high-pitched, deafening squeal.
-Replacing the belt and idler pulley is a standard maintenance task that can extend your dryer’s life by years.

 4. Clothes Take Multiple Cycles to Dry

 If your dryer runs and heats up, but clothes are still damp after a 60-minute cycle, the machine is suffocating.
-Airflow is just as critical as heat; the moisture evaporated from your clothes needs a clear path to escape outdoors.
+Airflow is just as critical as heat.

-Clogged Lint Screen and Vent: The first step is to clean the lint screen, but the real danger usually lurks in the exhaust vent.
-Over time, lint bypasses the screen and builds up in the flexible hose behind the dryer and the rigid pipes leading outside.
+• Clogged Lint Screen and Vent: Over time, lint bypasses the screen and builds up in the flexible hose behind the dryer and the rigid pipes leading outside.
 Disconnect the vent and clean it thoroughly using a long, flexible vent brush.

-Moisture Sensor Bars: Modern dryers use auto-dry cycles that rely on two small metal bars located inside the drum near the lint trap.
-When wet clothes touch these bars, the cycle continues.
-If these bars become coated in residue from dryer sheets or fabric softener, the dryer will think the clothes are dry and shut off prematurely.
+• Moisture Sensor Bars: High-efficiency and advanced units, such as those that occasionally necessitate specialized Fisher & Paykel Repair, rely on highly sensitive metal bars inside the drum.
+If these bars become coated in residue from dryer sheets, the dryer will think the clothes are dry and shut off prematurely.
 Wiping these bars with rubbing alcohol can instantly fix the problem.

 The Connection Between Your Washer and Dryer